Location: Hood River, Oregon

 - Bag to carry photo gear and extra food/clothing

-- Clothing for comfort anywhere between 35 and 70 degrees Fahrenheit.
+- Clothing for comfort anywhere between 35 and 60 degrees Fahrenheit (bring extra socks!)

 Final Payment: The final balance is due and payable 60 days before your workshop departure.
 Seven days prior to the due date you will receive a reminder email that your final payment is due.
 If full payment is not received by the 60 day deadline, we will charge the balance to the credit card on file.
 If you are paying by check be sure to send it before the deadline or your reservation will be subject to cancellation.
 If you want to pay by Paypal, we will send you an invoice.